bertdk/panenco/packages/ui/src/components/form/text-input/text-input-README.md

 - type - type of input field;
 - iconBefore - it could be icon from Icon copmponent or some JSX.Eleement;
 - iconAfter - the same as with iconBefore;
+- wrapperProps - it's props which will be added to wrapper component;
 - inputProps - it's props which will be added to input component;
 - ref - ref